Teun/SnappetChallenge/README.md

     mongo localhost:27017/snappetchallenge_db convert.js

 Start Visual Studio 2015 and open the solution.
-Right click on Dependencies in Solution Explorer and select "Restore Packages".
-Wait till `Bower` and `npm` have restored the required packages.
-Then restart Visual Studio and reopen the solution so the Gulpfile.js can be loaded (Gulp tasks should be visible in "View > Other Windows > Task Runner Explorer").

-Run the application with IISExpress.
+Wait till `Bower` and `npm` have restored the required packages and the Gulp tasks are loaded.
+Then run the application with IISExpress.

 ## Things to explore
 - [x] ASP.NET 5